FDio/vpp/docs/gettingstarted/users/configuring/startup.rst

 heapsize <n>M | <n>G
 ^^^^^^^^^^^^^^^^^^^^

 Specifies the size of the heap in MB or GB.
 The default is 1GB.
-Setting the main heap size to 4GB or more requires recompilation of the entire system with CLIB_VEC64 > 0.
-See .../clib/clib/vec_bootstrap.h.

 .. code-block:: console